Process-optimized phase covariant quantum cloning: Introduction

 where $\btheta$ denotes $d$-tuple of angles $(\theta_1,\cdots,\theta_d)$, $\theta_i\in \left[0,2\pi\right)$.
 For $d=2$, this represents the family of equatorial states on the Bloch sphere.
 Up to a unitary transformation, the four BB84 states $\{\ket{0},\ket{1},\ket{\pm}=\frac{1}{\sqrt{2}}(\ket{0}\pm\ket{1})\}$ belong to this family \cite{Bennett1984}. \tab

 A (non-universal) QCM whose domain is restricted to the phase-encoded input states $\ket{\btheta}$ is called a phase-covariant quantum cloner.
 Bru\ss{} et al. first studied the cloning of BB84 states \cite{Bruss2000a}, and they showed that the optimal map that clones BB84 states also optimally clones any arbitrary phase-covariant states on the Bloch sphere.
 They obtained an optimal single-qubit fidelity of $\frac{1}{2} + \frac{1}{\sqrt{8}}$, which is greater than that of the universal cloner ($\frac{5}{6}$).
-Subsequent work has been conducted on the phase-covariant cloning of $1\to M$ qubits \cite{Fan2001b}, $1\to 2$ qutrits \cite{DAriano2003, DAriano2001,Cerf2002b}, $1\to M$ qudits \cite{FanEtAl2003}, optimizing over the single qudit fidelity.
+Subsequent work has been conducted on the phase-covariant cloning of $1\to M$ qubits \cite{Fan2001b}, $1\to 2$ qutrits \cite{DAriano2003, DAriano2001,Cerf2002b}, $1\to M$ qudits \cite{FanEtAl2003, Buscemi2007}, $N\to M$ qubits \cite{Fiurasek2004}, $N\to M$ qudits for $M = kd + N$ \cite{Buscemi2007}, optimizing over the single qudit fidelity (See \cite{Buscemi-PhD} for more).

 In this paper, we present an explicit formula for an optimal $1\to 2$ phase covariant QCM, using the process fidelity as the figure of measure.
 This completes the picture of $1\to 2$ optimal QCMs, as summarized in Table \ref{tab:QCM-results}.
-The values indicated in the table are in agreement with those that can be achieved by an alternative SDP method proposed for optimal channels in \cite{Fiurasek2004, Chiribella2013}, although we do not make the assumption that the domain of an optimal channel is the set of pure states.
 The organization of this paper as follows.
 In Section \ref{Sect:notation} we specify notation and definitions related to the process fidelity.
 In Section \ref{Sect:phase-covariant} we present our main results on optimal process fidelity of phase-covariant cloning.
 We introduce transpose cloning in Section \ref{Sect:transpose-cloning} and provide the optimal single-qudit and process fidelities.
 This allows us to consider in Section \ref{Sect:modular} the modular construction of larger QCMs by composing smaller ones.
 Finally, some concluding remarks are provided in Section \ref{Sect:conclusion}.